What should you be doing with your Oracle Database?

-Oracle made it possible for SAP customers to run their SAP Applications – e.g. ECC6, Business Suite etc. – on Oracle Databases.
+Oracle made it possible for SAP customers to run their SAP Applications – e.g. ECC6, Business Suite, etc. – on Oracle Database.
 It enables organisations to use a combination of products rather than having to rely on one provider for everything (and it’s another source of revenue for Oracle).

 If your organisation is running SAP Applications on an Oracle Database, you’ll need to move from Oracle Database to SAP HANA before SAP’s S/4HANA deadline in 2030.

 Stay supported and cut costs during a migration

 A change from the Oracle Database to SAP HANA, or from Oracle to any new provider, is a massive project to undertake.
 It’s recommended you start sooner rather than later.